beubi/hipache/README.md

       preferences instead of the client preferences.
 Defaults to `true`.
  * __driver__: driver URL to connect to for dynamic VHOST configurations.
 See [drivers section](#drivers) for more information.
 Defaults to `redis:`.
+ * __injections__: optional array with content modification to make in every response proxyed by hipache.
+See [content injection section](#content-injection) for more information.
+By default no content modification is made.
  * __user__: if starting as `root` (which you might do if you want to use a privileged port), will drop root privileges as soon as it's bound.
 Defaults to `www-data`.
 Note that you MUST specify a user if you start Hipache as